 Afterward, the dentist will glue the new tooth into the tooth, typically at a separate dental appointment.
 The new tooth can be made from gold, composite resin, different ceramic materials, or other metals.
 They are quite similar to fillings.
 However, these are more costly due to the complexity of the procedure and the need for creating them in a laboratory.

-The upper back teeth’s roots usually extend into a hollow chamber within the cheekbones known as the maxillary sinus.
+The upper back teeth’ roots usually extend into a hollow chamber within the cheekbones known as the maxillary sinus.
 A bone may reabsorb from the sinus floor and the other tooth socket’s walls when any of those teeth are lost.
 This can typically regenerate via a sinus lift or sinus elevation.

 Space maintainers are necessary when the baby molar teeth are missing or are lost prematurely due to unfixable cavities.
-The main purpose of space maintainers is to inhibit the movement of the first molars and the loss of space for permanent canines and bicuspids.
+The primary purpose of space maintainers is to inhibit the movement of the first molars and the loss of space for permanent canines and bicuspids.

 Fixed-in-place space maintainers are the most common type.
 These consist of a distal shoe, band and loop, Trans-Palatal Arch, and the lingual holding arch.
-Keep in mind that the selection of which depends on the number of missing teeth and their position within the dental arch.
+Keep in mind that the selection depends on the number of missing teeth and their position within the dental arch.
 A dentist will fix these in place with the use of dental cement.
 Thus, a patient will not be able to remove them.

-Periodontal Stabilization Splints
+#4 Periodontal Stabilization Splints